 Support that feels generic or outsourced

-If a vendor makes it hard to leave, or promotes a payment processing rate as an incentive, that’s your sign look elsewhere.
+If a vendor makes it hard to leave, or promotes a payment processing rate as an incentive to onboard their platform, that’s your sign look elsewhere.

 These cut through the sales pitch quickly: